 COSTUME DESIGN AND CONSTRUCTION

 Mimi Gross is a painter, set and costume designer, and teacher.
 Working in a variety of media, she has exhibited nationally and internationally.
-Her work is in numerous significant public and private collections, including those of the Metropolitan Museum of Art, the Art Institute of Chicago, the Hirshhorn Museum and Sculpture Garden, the Museum of Contemporary Art in Los Angeles, the Brooklyn Museum, the Jewish Museum, le Musée des Art Decoratifs in Paris, the Nagoya Museum of Art, the Onasch Collection in Berlin, and the Lannan Foundation, as well as the Fukuoko Bank in Japan, and New York’s Bellevue Hospital.
-The Minneapolis Museum of Art recently acquired several works.
-Gross is the recipient of countless awards and grants including from the New York State Council on the Arts, the National Endowment for Visual Arts, the American Academy of Arts and Letters, and a “Bessie” for sets and costumes.
-She has collaborated with Douglas Dunn + Dancers since 1979, making sets and/or costumes for more than 25 of Dunn's dances.
+Her work is in numerous significant public and private collections, including those of the Metropolitan Museum of Art, the Art Institute of Chicago, the Hirshhorn Museum and Sculpture Garden, the Museum of Contemporary Art in Los Angeles, the Brooklyn Museum, the Jewish Museum, le Musée des Art Decoratifs in Paris, the Nagoya Museum of Art, the Onasch Collection in Berlin, the Lannan Foundation, and the Minneapolis Museum of Art, as well as the Fukuoko Bank in Japan, and New York’s Bellevue Hospital.
+Gross is the recipient of countless awards and grants including from the New York State Council on the Arts, the National Endowment for Visual Arts, the American Academy of Arts and Letters, and a New York Dance and Performance (Bessie) Award for sets and costumes.
+Recent exhibitions include North Norwegian Art Centre, Solvaer, Lofoten Islands, Norway, late spring/summer 2023.
+Gross gratefully received the Emily Harvey Foundation residence in Venice, 2024.
+Her teaching engagements include the Maryland Institute College of Art (MICA), the Art Institute of Chicago, RISD, and SUNY Purchase.
+She has collaborated with Douglas Dunn + Dancers since 1979, making sets and/or costumes for more than 25 of Dunn’s dances.
 Currently she is non-exclusively represented by Eric Firestone Gallery in New York.
-Summer exhibition: North Norwegian Art Centre, Svolvaer, Lofoten Islands, Norway, late spring/summer 2023.
-Gross will be represented at The Armory Show at the Javits Center September 8-10, 2023, at the Eric Firestone Gallery booth.
-Gross’ work can be seen through December 12, 2023 in the show "Framing The Female Gaze: Women Artists and The New Historicism" at Lehman College Art Gallery, Bronx Community College.

 Sue Julien is a visual artist and costumer.
 She has created costumes for Esmé Boyce Dance, choreographer Yara Travieso, Douglas Dunn and Dancers, Catherine Tharin Dance, Satellite Collective, Janis Brenner & Dancers and the singer Grace Weber.
 Ms. Julien received a BFA in Painting from Carnegie Mellon University and a MFA in Painting from The School of the Art Institute of Chicago.
 Her artwork has been exhibited in galleries in Brooklyn and Chicago as well as Brown University, The Art Institute of Chicago and the Indianapolis Museum of Art.
 Awards include a National Endowment for the Arts Fellowship for an Individual Artist, and an Illinois Arts Council Fellowship for an Individual Artist. www.suejulien.com